Understanding Common Claim Denial Reasons

 What happens if I can't afford to pay for repairs after a denial?

 Explore several options while appealing your denial.
 Some repair shops offer payment plans or financing options that allow you to pay over time.
 Check if you have health insurance that covers accident-related medical expenses, as this can relieve some financial pressure.
 Consider small claims court if another driver was clearly at fault and their insurer won't pay.
-You may also be able to recover costs through subrogation if another party was responsible — your insurer may pursue that recovery on your behalf.
+You may also be able to recover costs through the subrogation process if another party was responsible — your insurer may pursue that recovery on your behalf.

 How much does it cost to hire an attorney for a denied claim?